Jude-Beaton/Jude-Beaton/README.md

 # Jude Beaton's Personal GitHub
 I am currently in my second year studying Computer Science (MEng) at The University of Bristol.
 This repository contains all the projects that I work on outside of my studies, including my own passion projects, work from online textbooks, and code followed from online tutorials.
-I am very interested in deep learning, computer graphics and optimising algorithms.
+I am very interested in deep learning, computer graphics and algorithm optimisation/theory of computation.
 My main project that I am working on currently is a convolutional neural network that is built from scratch in python, that will be able to learn to beat the game Minesweeper, hopefully I can apply knowledge from this project to more real world applications in the future!
 <!--
 **Jude-Beaton/Jude-Beaton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.